kage-genotyper/kage/Readme.md

 ## KAGE: *K*mer-based *A*lignment-free *G*raph G*e*notyper
 KAGE is a tool for efficiently genotyping short SNPs and indels from short genomic reads.

+A manuscript describing the method [can be found here](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02771-2).

 ## Installation
 KAGE requires Python 3, and can be installed using Pip: